zenml-io/zenml/examples/e2e/README.md

 It demonstrates how the most important steps of the ML Production Lifecycle can be implemented in a reusable way remaining agnostic to the underlying infrastructure, and how to integrate them together into pipelines serving Training and Batch Inference purposes.

-Follow along this example and you would get a functionally rich pipeline bringing your ML models to production today!
+Follow along with this example and you would get a functionally rich pipeline bringing your ML models to production today!
 <p align="center">
   <img height=300 src="assets/00_pipeline_run.gif">
 </p>